Apply for a Sussex PGCE or School Direct courses via UCAS Teacher Training,

 Our partnership offers a one year, full-time Postgraduate Certificate in Education (PGCE) in Secondary course, providing both an academic award at Master's level and Qualified Teacher Status (QTS).
 This course will empower you to develop the professional knowledge, skills and characteristics you need to become a successful teacher of pupils aged between 11 and 16 (with post-16 enhancement).
-The partnership's Secondary PGCE is currently available in the following subjects: English, Drama, Music, Geography, History, Classics with History or Ancient Languages, Modern Foreign Languages, Mathematics, Mathematics 7-14, Science (with specialisms in Biology, Chemistry and Physics) and Psychology.
+The partnership's Secondary PGCE is currently available in the following subjects: Art & Design, Biology, Business Studies, Chemistry, Classics, Computer Science, Design Technology, Drama, Economics, English, Geography, History, Mathematics, Media Studies, Modern Foreign Languages, Music, Physical Education, Physics, Psychology, Religious Education, Social Science.
+You can also study PGCE Primary and Early Years (MA and BA).

 Whilst the PGCE Secondary is offered as a distinct route to QTS, School Direct trainees in our partnership schools also have the opportunity to follow the same course and receive the same award.

 During the course you will learn to: